DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

 To update these targetting rules, you'll need to:

-1. Navigate to your DevCycle Dashboard.
+1. Navigate to the Maintenance Mode Feature on your DevCycle Dashboard.
 2. Under your **Development Environment** targeting rules, locate the definition that references `User Email`.
 3. Change this rule to target `All Users`.
 4. Click `Save`.